 Earlier in the game, you come across an urn resting on top of a coin block.
 There appears to be nowhere else to go, aside from a section above you that requires you to jump on the block to reach it.
 In short, there is nothing to do but jump on the block or hit it.
 Either way, the urn falls and breaks, and you are accused of breaking it and forced to pay back its value if you wish to proceed.
 The rest of the chapter consists largely of paid slave labor.
 This one was also Mimi's doing.
 Basically, this seems to be Mimi's gimmick.
 She sets very obvious traps that you have to set off to keep the game going.
 Such as the time in Sammer's Kingdom where the Sammer King suspiciously shows up about 1/3 of the way through the chapter to just give you the Pure Heart.
 Instead of just giving it to you, he tells you that it's in that totally unsuspicious treasure chest that was just left on the arena.

-Similarly, in Paper Mario: The Thousand-Year Door, Crump places a trap in a room, badly-disguised as a pedestal of the kind used throughout that dungeon.
+In Paper Mario: The Thousand-Year Door, Crump places a trap in a room, badly-disguised as a pedestal of the kind used throughout that dungeon.
 In order to get through you have to get caught by the trap and use a new way out made by Crump.
 In another scenario, when preparing for a sea voyage, Lord Crump appears as a badly disguised crew member.
 When he's introduced, he'll loudly declare that he's a loyal crew member and then shouts for "You!
 Yes, you, on the other side of the screen!
 Don't tell Mario who I am!"

 In Paper Mario 64, one of the Koopa Bros. is seen setting up a trap.
 It's completely obvious that this is a trap, even for new players.
 Of course, you still must activate the trap to continue the plot.

-Look back as far as the original Super Mario RPG: early in the Moleville mines, you reach a circular dead end.
+Super Mario RPG: early in the Moleville mines, you reach a circular dead end.
 There's a trampoline in one of the rooms, and the only way to get deeper into the mines is to jump on the trampoline, hit your head on the ceiling, and pass out.
 When you come to, all your money and items have been stolen.

 After a Midbus fight in Mario & Luigi: Bowser's Inside Story, Big Bad Fawful treats Anti-Hero Bowser to a large buffet of unhealthy food to celebrate.
 Even though it is entirely plausible and even likely, given the incidents that started the whole plot, that the food is drugged, you are still forced to approach and eat six of the dishes yourself.
 Naturally, it's a trap, though not necessarily in the way anyone expected.